vmoravec/cct/README.md

   The first one, `config/default.yml` contains general information about the product, used by the features and test cases in the testsuite.
-You should not need to alter these data at all.
+You should not need to alter this data at all.
 If you think they need to be changed, create a pull request.

   The second one, `config/development.yml` is a template configuration file you might use for testing your cloud instance.
 You will need to add some data to let